-Taking cognisance of the arrangement referred to in Note 2.1(b) to the financial statements, in the ordinary course of its operations, the company purchases significant amounts of its goods for resale from another company forming part of the Organisation.
-The Organisation's objective is to earmark the company as the sole customer facing entity for the beverage activities of the Organisation.
-Furthermore, in the ordinary course of its operations, the company sells goods to companies forming part of the Organisation for trading purposes and also purchases goods and services from these companies.
+Taking cognisance of the arrangement referred to in Note 15 to the financial statements, in the ordinary course of its operations, the company invoices all its revenue in respect of sales of goods and services to another company forming part of the Organisation.
+The Organisation's objective is to earmark the latter company as the sole customer facing entity for the beverage activities of the Organisation.
+The company also purchases goods and services from related parties for trading purposes.